Three Ways to Reduce the "Belly Fat Hormone"

 Three Ways to Reduce the “Belly Fat Hormone”

-Cortisol, also known as the “belly fat or death hormone”, typically gets a bad rap.
+Cortisol, also known as the “belly fat hormone”, typically gets a bad rap.
 However, knowing how to control it can be very beneficial because it helps you regulate other key hormones, such as testosterone and estrogen, and your thyroid.

 Cortisol’s job is to protect us.
 It’s produced by the adrenal glands whenever our bodies experience too much mental or physical stress, also known as the “fight or flight” response.
 If you’re constantly stressed out or exercise too much the adrenal glands can release excessive amounts of cortisol, which can lead to more belly fat, fatigue, insomnia, and a host of other problems.
 However, if you learn how to control cortisol you can prevent this from happening.